The absolute seawater entropy: Part I. Definition: Conclusion

-It is true that most observable thermodynamic quantities do not depend on reference values of pure-water and sea-salts entropy (specific volumes, heat capacities, expansion coefficients, sound speeds, osmotic pressure, etc).
-But these reference values impact at least the seawater entropy itself, which deserves to be calculated and studied as one of the major thermodynamic state functions, as confirmed by the interesting features revealed by the present study and the next part II.
+It is true that most observable thermodynamic quantities do not depend on reference values of pure-water and sea-salt entropy (specific volumes, heat capacities, expansion coefficients, sound speeds, osmotic pressure, etc).
+But these reference values impact at least the seawater entropy itself, which deserves to be calculated and studied as one of the major thermodynamic state functions.
+This is confirmed by the interesting features revealed by the present study and the next part II.

-Moreover, as the equilibrium constants of chemical reactions $K_p(T,p)$ ultimately depend on the absolute entropies $S^0$ of the reactants and products, via the well-known stability relationship $\Delta G = \Delta H_r - T \:\Delta S^0$, the same is true for the concentrations observed for mixtures of variable compositions such as the atmosphere and the ocean.
-For example, we can refer to the general form $\ln(K)= A + B/T + C\:\ln(T)$ considered by \citet{Millero_CO2_1995} for the study of carbon dioxide concentration in the oceans, where the constant term $A$ must depend on the absolute entropies, even if it is calculated in \citet{Weiss_CO2_1974} by adjustments to the observed data.
-In fact, the reasons and the way the constants $A$ involved in the computations of similar saturation-pressure relationships must depend on the absolute entropy were already documented and validated since \citet[][]{Nernst_Theor_Exp_Neuen_Warmesatzes_1918, Nernst_1921,Nernst_new_heat_theorem_1926} and \citet[][]{Planck_Vorlesungen_Warmestrahlung_4th_1921_ge},

-Therefore, the concentrations of ozone in the atmosphere and sea salts in the oceans both depend on the same absolute reference entropies as those considered in the present paper, in the Millero's papers and in some few others in atmospheric science \citep[][...]{Hauf_Hoeller_1987,Marquet2011QJ}, via the photochemistry of the stratosphere and the electrolytic chemistry of the oceans.
-This is how the absolute values of the entropies influence the observed values of the concentrations of ozone and sea salts, and therefore with concentrations varying with the temperature and pressure which influence, in return and via the interactions with the radiations, on the vertical profiles of the temperature, which is an obvious observable quantity.